~ 8 proven steps for the busy leader to develop a team and reach their potential ~

 7. Start Making Changes

 Growth won’t take place in a person’s leadership if nothing changes.
 And nothing will change if a person never starts.
-Every day this gets put off is another day of the same ol’ thing, but you don’t want that since your team’s growth directly ties to your church’s growth.
+Every day this gets put off is another day of the same ol’ thing and you don’t want that since your team’s growth directly ties to your church’s growth.

-One of the best ways to implement this is to model it.
+One of the best ways to see your team remove pastoral leadership barriers is to model it for them.
 Do you show your team the changes you’re making in your leadership to be more effective?
 Are you even making changes in order to be better?

-As your team makes changes, show them how they don’t have to make all the changes immediately or else they’ll likely fail.
+As your team makes changes, show them how they don’t have to make all the changes immediately.
+That will be overwhelming, and they’ll likely experience too much failure.
 You and they have to commit to the process.
 This is a journey.
 Stay on the path, and your team will finish the course well.

 8. Select the Right Leadership Material